 Laser-Guided Karma - In TBvD, when Joker shocks Penguin with two joy-buzzers and tosses him in the river, Penguin recovers just in time to see Batman swing after a retreating Joker.
 He nearly drops the trope name!:

 Leitmotif - Several, most noticeably Batman's theme, which is everywhere, and The Joker's which is almost as prevalent, in his appearances anyway.

 Robin also has a very brief but very noticeable (as it pretty much plays whenever he does anything) twinging riff associated with him.

-Monster Clown - He seems to have dreadlocks this time around.
+Monster Clown - Joker seems to have dreadlocks this time around.
 Makes a certain sense, as this version doesn't seem to wash.